airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

-So we can now access all of the data we need for this function by using base pointer addressingbase pointer addressing mode using different offsets from EBP-INDEXED.
-EBP-INDEXED was made specifically for this purpose, which is why it is called the base pointerbase pointer register.
-You can use other registers in base pointer addressing mode, but the x86 architecture makes using the EBP-INDEXED register a lot faster.
+So we can now access all of the data we need for this function by using base pointer addressingbase pointer addressing mode using different offsets from *%ebp*. *%ebp* was made specifically for this purpose, which is why it is called the base pointerbase pointer register.
+You can use other registers in base pointer addressing mode, but the x86 architecture makes using the *%ebp* register a lot faster.

 static variables global variables Global variables and static variables are accessed just like the memory we have been accessing memory in